7 Sights in Sanremo, Italy (with Map and Images)

 Chiesa Russo-ortodossa di Cristo Salvatore

-The Church of Christ the Saviour, St. Seraphim of Sarov and St. Catherine is an Orthodox church, dependent on the Western European Diocese of the Russian Orthodox Church Outside Russia, built in Sanremo at the beginning of the twentieth century by the Russian nobility, who had chosen the city as a tourist place and for curative stays.
+The Church of Christ the Saviour, St. Seraphim of Sarov and St. Catherine is an Orthodox rite church, dependent on the Diocese of Western Europe of the Russian Orthodox Church Outside Russia, built in Sanremo at the beginning of the twentieth century by the Russian nobility, who had chosen the city as a tourist and healing place.

 Wikipedia: Chiesa di Cristo Salvatore (IT)